-Philip Hinson is an associate in the Charlotte office of Lewis Brisbois and a member of the Labor & Employment Practice.
+Philip Hinson is a partner in the Charlotte office of Lewis Brisbois and a member of the Labor & Employment Practice.

 Phil represents employers and management in federal and state courts and administrative agencies such as the Equal Employment Opportunity Commission.
 He regularly defends employers in a wide variety of disputes involving claims of discrimination, harassment, retaliation, and wrongful discharge arising under Title VII, Section 1981, the FMLA, the ADEA, the FLSA, the FCA, and other federal and state laws.
 He defends employers in wage and hour disputes and other matters related to compensation issues.